A clinical trial has dosed its first mesothelioma patient to examine the effectiveness of a new drug on attacking cancerous proteins.

 How Does CA-170 Work?

-CA-170 is a form of immunotherapy, which involves improving the body’s natural ability to fight cancer.
+CA-170 is a form of mesothelioma immunotherapy, which involves improving the body’s natural ability to fight cancer.
 When cancer forms, the body’s immune system becomes vulnerable.
 Cancer cells produce proteins that suppress immune system activators.

 When these activators are suppressed, the immune system does not naturally prevent cancerous cells from multiplying.
 The disease then spreads to other areas of the body.